Henry Davies

 Basil Dignam

-Character & Episode: Hepple in When Did You Start to Stop Seeing Things?
+Character & Episode: Hepple in When Did You Start To Stop Seeing Things?

 Born: 24/10/1905, Ecclesall Bierlow, South Yorkshire, England (as Basil Martin Dignam)